 |CY PLAN 290||Topics in City and Metropolitan Planning (PR/CR/Thesis Class)||1|

-MCP Students declare one of four concentrations by the end of their first semester of study.
+M.C.P.
+Students declare one or two of the four concentrations by the end of their first semester of study.
 Each concentration provides an opportunity for students to develop deeper knowledge and skills in a particular sub-area of planning.
 (Note: The same course may not be used to satisfy core and concentration requirements.)

-Concurrent degree programs with the Department of Landscape Architecture and Environmental Planning (MCP & MLA) and the School of Public Health (MCP and Masters in Public Health, MPH) are available for select students who wish to pursue dual Masters in these fields.
+Joint degree programs with the Department of Landscape Architecture and Environmental Planning (M.C.P. & M.L.A.) and the School of Public Health (M.C.P. and Masters in Public Health, M.P.H.) are available for interested students.
+For further information about concurrent M.C.P./M.L.A. degree requirements, contact Professor Elizabeth Macdonald.
+For further information about concurrent M.C.P./M.P.H. degree requirements, contact Professor Jason Corburn.

 |CY PLAN 254||Sustainable Communities||3|